RedHawkVR/RedHawkVR.github.io/vr/README.md

 To obtain the Steam VR SDK follow [this link](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647) You will need to import it directly into Unity.

-### Project 1: Zombie Defender: SEMO Edition
+### Project 1: Zombie Defender

 #### Purpose:
 This project focuses on learning to create a VR environment and perform essential VR functions.

 #### Summary:
-A zombie slaying game that takes place at SEMO.
-360 Photos will be used to capture the initial background.
+A zombie slaying game that takes place in a VR arena.

 ### Project 2: Mystic Arts 101